auNLP/assignment4-NER-using-LSTMs/README.md

 You can run the reproduce all the experiments by cloning the GitHub repository and running the following:

 <!--
 Update the code below such that it runs all the experiments in the performance section and print the performances.
-It might be preferable to set a seed to ensure reproducibility.
 -->

 ```
 pip install -r requirements.txt
 python ner/main.py --epochs 10 --gensim_embedding glove-wiki-gigaword-50